Eregrith/WoA/README.md

 1. You need a Blizzard API Client.
 You can create one there : https://develop.battle.net/
 2. You need a [tradeskillmaster](https://www.tradeskillmaster.com/) account
-3. You need access to a [MongoDB somewhere (local server is free and works good)](https://www.mongodb.com/download-center/community)
-4. You need to create a database named WoA inside Mongo and add a user (default admin:admin) with rights to read from and write to that database

 ## Installation